Keyboard shortcuts

 ├── LICENSE

-ℹ️ With cli flags, we can override the gitignore and pre-commit presets, as well as adding new templates or hooks to run or generate when the preset is being used.
+ℹ️ With cli flags, we can override the gitignore and pre-commit presets, as well as adding new templates to generate when the preset is being used.

 pre-commit-config.yaml output